adobe-commerce/partner-day-accs/lab/storefront-dropins/Lab.md

 2. **Payment Method Integration**: A comprehensive exercise that guides you through creating and integrating a custom OOPE (Out Of Process Extensibility) payment method.

 ## Prerequisites
-Before starting this lab, you must have completed the Commerce Partner Days - ACCS Session.
+Before starting this lab, you must have completed the Commerce Partner Days Previous Exercises.
 This ensures you have:

-1. A ready-to-use ACCS lab codespace (lab codespace).
+1. A ready-to-use PaaS lab codespace (lab codespace).
 2. A configured storefront codespace (storefront codespace).
 3. An App Builder project set up with the necessary permissions.